threemanifold/miniRAG/README.md

 Rationale
 - API tests use a stubbed pipeline to be deterministic, fast, and key-free; they verify contract shape and error mapping.
-- Retrieval accuracy uses a tiny fixture and an LLM judge to avoid maintaining human labels while still measuring recall.
+- Retrieval accuracy uses an LLM judge to avoid maintaining human labels while still measuring recall.

 Ideas for expanded testing in production
 - Larger golden datasets with human-verified answers for end-to-end regression baselines (recall/precision/F1, answer correctness and faithfulness).